 Canadians really embraced KOHO's savings feature since very few prepaid card providers pay interest on deposits.
 On the other hand is Tangerine, which also allows users to earn interest on deposits.
 So, which is the better option?
 Let’s find out.

-Formerly known as KOHO Save, KOHO Earn Interest is a service that allows account owners to earn interest on their deposits.
-KOHO offers this service in partnership with ShareOwner, a well-established company.
-KOHO pays a 1.20% interest on every penny in your KOHO account.
-This might not sound much but it’s higher than what most traditional banks in Canada offer their clients.
+Formerly known as KOHO Save, the four KOHO plans include a service that allows account owners to earn interest on their deposits.
+Spending and saving is done in the same account.
+KOHO pays between 0.5 and 4% interest on every penny in your KOHO account.
+This might not sound much but it's higher than what most traditional banks in Canada offer their clients.

 You will need to provide your social insurance number to earn interest, in addition to identity documents, such as your driver’s licence.
 These are usual requirements and almost all financial organizations will require similar documents when you open an account.
-KOHO pays 1.2% on everything that enters or leaves your account.
-That means that, according to the official site, you can earn $240 interest if you spend $30,000, and save $20,000 per year with KOHO.
-On the other hand, you will only make $10.85 if you turn to a traditional bank as they pay about 0.05% on savings only.
+KOHO pays interest on everything that enters or leaves your account.

 Types of KOHO accounts